 - GameStop: GameStop is the video game retailer that’s been beloved by many gamers over the years.
 It’s lately fallen on hard times due to online game rental services like GameFly, among other things.

-- Hedge Fund Traders: Hedge funds are investment partnerships that trade aggressively to try to make money.
+- Hedge Fund Traders: Hedge funds are investment partnerships that trade aggressively to try to make money, great for anyone looking for ways on how to invest 1000 dollars and get more back quickly.
 Some of the strategies that hedge fund traders use are long-short equity, market neutral, and volatility arbitrage.
 (Basically, they do whatever they can to make money on stocks.)

 What Happened That Has People Talking?